OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 #### Bypassing the Network Security Configuration

 From Android 7 onwards, the network security configuration allows apps to customize their network security settings, by defining which CA certificates the app will be trusting.

+In order to implement the network security configuration for an app, you would need to create a new xml resource file with the name `network_security_config.xml`.
+This is explained in detail in one of the [Google Android Codelabs](https://codelabs.developers.google.com/codelabs/android-network-security-config/#3 "Basic Network Security Configuration").

-The apps must also include an entry in the manifest file to point to the network security configuration file.
+After the creation, the apps must also include an entry in the manifest file to point to the new network security configuration file.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>